Canine Leptospirosis

 About the bacterial disease known as Lepto or Leptospirosis.
 This is a disease that is transferable to humans and other mammals.

-World wide, Lepto is a major cause of serious illness and death.
 The only reason Lepto disease isn't a huge problem in the United States is because of the extensive measures we take to help ensure water quality to include sewage treatment, rat and rodent control, and because we routinely vaccinate our cattle, swine, sheep, goats, and dogs.

 Cats get leptospirosis too but are not commonly affected.
 They seem to have a natural resistance to the disease.